janwilmake/uit/README.md

 [The multipart parser](https://github.com/janwilmake/multipart-formdata-stream-js) is designed to handle all `FormData` headers, including any non-standard ones, and can be a useful libary to create FormData filter/transformers.
 It extracts them from the raw header lines and makes them available in the Part object.
 The library also maintains the original `headerLines` as part of the parsed data structure.

 Please open a discussion, issue, pull request, or [reach out](https://x.com/janwilmake) if you want a new module to be added to this list or have any unmet requirements.
+To create your own plugin, follow the [GETTING-STARTED.md](GETTING-STARTED.md) and [CONTRIBUTING.md](CONTRIBUTING.md).
 UIT is also looking for sponsors.
-More info: [CONTRIBUTING.md](CONTRIBUTING.md)

 # Links